chrisshennan/hubsolv-book-retailer-example/README.md

  - Pagination the responses
  - Return bad request status code where invalid filter options are passed
  - ApiController::bookCreate to be refactored to use Symfony Forms
+ - Add the links section to the API responses